-Table 58.
+Table 62.
 Backend configuration

-Кеу Values Default value Description Name It is a mandatory value.
+Key Values Default value Description Name It is a mandatory value.
 It can be defined in free text.
 The name identifying the backend.
 This name of the backend can be referenced from other parts of the configuration.
-Backend retry in If the value is not configured the default value will be added.
+Backend Retry In If the value is not configured the default value will be added.
 600000 It is the timeout in milliseconds before a server -that was down- is restarted again.
-Backend timeout If the value is not configured the default value will be added.
+Backend Timeout If the value is not configured the default value will be added.
 30000 It is the connection timeout in milliseconds of a server that is down.
-Backend TLS The value can be selected from a drop- down list.
-The drop-down list presents the Backend TLS configurations defined under BRICK/TLS .
+Backend TLS The value can be selected from a dropdown list.
+The drop-down list presents the Backend TLS configurations defined under BRICKS/TLS .
 If the value is not set, no TLS will be used in this backend. none You can define the TLS configuration towards the backend servers.
 See Configuring Backend TLS for details.
-LB method One of the following methods can be used: Failover: use the first server while available, then fail over to the next RR: use all servers in a round-robin fashion If the value is not configured the default value will be added.
+Load Balancing Method One of the following methods can be used: • Failover: use the first server while available, then fail over to the next • Round Robin: use all servers in a round-robin fashion If the value is not configured the default value will be added.
 Failover Load balancing method to use.

-Кеу Values Default value Description Servers It is a mandatory value.
-There are two values to be configured: Host: The name or IP address of the host to connect to.
-Port: The port on host to connect to.
+Servers It is a mandatory value.
+There are two values to be configured: • Host: The name or IP address of the host to connect to. • Port: The port on host to connect to.
 (You can add the values by clicking the '+' sign.)
 The list of servers that serve API endpoint(s).
 See Backend servers' configuration for details.